 The portrait caught something of Bruce’s natural dignity and cheeky sense of humour, and he immediately liked the photograph.
 Wade produced a print on fine art paper, which allowed the organic vibrancy and intensity of colour and expression to be seen.

 Then, Bruce took Wade’s photographic portrait to Alex, and Alex was able to paint the portrait he and Bruce had discussed for so many years.
-When we saw Alex’s portrait of Bruce we were delighted, and it has led to new avenues of artistic exploration for Wade and for Alex.

 “When Alex paints from reality, something about who he is mixes with what he sees to create the magic” says another client who commissioned a portrait in oil.